-The 20 material matters identified and their descriptions are summarised in the following table: Governance 1 Ethics & Principles Upholding values, principles values, principles, standards, and practices to act ethically as sustainable business.
-This includes anti-bribery, anti-corruption, and anti-competition practice within its operations, protection of data privacy, and professional conduct with others such a suppliers and customers.
-Governance & Compliance Compliance with applicable laws and regulations relating to listing requirements and or industry, as well as other instruments concerned with environmental and socio-econom standards that allow us to obtain the licenses and approvals to operate.
-Economic 3 Product Quality & Responsibility Quality of products and services, and actions that directly affect stakeholders, the communi at large, and the environment.
-4 Economic & Business Performance Economic value generated and distributed to stakeholders as a direct result of an organisation performance.
-Indirect Economic Impacts Our ability to contribute additionally, either monetarily or non-monetarily, that comes fro any impact and spillover effect of MRCB's projects on the local communities (e.g. increase productivity through its TOD that shorten commutes and generate more employme opportunities) or deliberate initiatives through CSR activities.
-Responsible Procurement & Supplier Assessment Meeting MRCB's needs for materials, goods, utilities, and services in an environmental friendly, responsible, and ethical way.
-Social 7 Health & Safety Integrating principles of health and safety throughout our business operations and in the lifecycle of our products.
-8 Engaging with our employees to ensure talent attraction and retention for a skilled workford.
-This entails providing training benefits, and a healthy work environment.
+The 20 material matters identified and their descriptions are summarised in the following table:

-Social 7 Health & Safety Integrating principles of health and safety throughout our business operations and in the lifecycle of our products.
+Governance Ethics & Principles Upholding values, principles values, principles, standards, and practices to act ethically as a sustainable business.
+This includes anti-bribery, anti-corruption, and anti-competition practices within its operations, protection of data privacy, and professional conduct with others such as suppliers and customers.
+Governance & Compliance Compliance with applicable laws and regulations relating to listing requirements and our industry, as well as other instruments concerned with environmental and socio-economic standards that allow us to obtain the licenses and approvals to operate.
+Economic Product Quality & Responsibility Quality of products and services, and actions that directly affect stakeholders, the community at large, and the environment.
+Economic & Business Performance Economic value generated and distributed to stakeholders as a direct result of an organisation's performance.
+Indirect Economic Impacts Our ability to contribute additionally, either monetarily or non-monetarily, that comes from any impact and spillover effect of MRCB's projects on the local communities (e.g. increased productivity through its TOD that shorten commutes and generate more employment opportunities) or deliberate initiatives through CSR activities.
+Responsible Procurement & Supplier Assessment Meeting MRCB's needs for materials, goods, utilities, and services in an environmentally friendly, responsible, and ethical way.
+7 Health & Safety Integrating principles of health and safety throughout our business operations and in the lifecycle of our products.
 8 Employee Engagement & Well-Being Engaging with our employees to ensure talent attraction and retention for a skilled workforce.
 This entails providing training, benefits, and a healthy work environment.
 9 Customer Engagement Enhancing our products and services by understanding clients' and customers' preferences and providing an overall positive customer experience to maintain our reputation.
 Diversity & Equal Opportunity Providing equal opportunities to all employees and empowering women and minorities in the workplace.
 Diversity pushes innovation through the exchange of ideas and perspectives and strengthens our organisation.

 Social 11 Labour Practices Carrying out efforts to meet labour standards and improve labour-related processes, including hiring of local and foreign labour and participating in initiatives that alleviate socio-economic issues.
 Local Community Engagement Carrying out efforts to proactively engage with local communities and manage impacts on people in the communities surrounding project construction sites.
-13 Human Rights Integrating human rights principles in our business operations, conducting due diligence to avoid infringing the rights of others and addressing any negative human rights impacts related to the business to ensure no human rights violations.
+Human Rights Integrating human rights principles in our business operations, conducting due diligence to avoid infringing the rights of others and addressing any negative human rights impacts related to the business to ensure no human rights violations.